 BEST Veggie Fried Rice (10 Minutes Only!)

-- Rice: Cold leftover rice is ideal because it absorbs liquid much easier than freshly cooked rice.
-Long grain rice creates a flakey restaurant-style fried rice.
-Avoid sweet, sushi, or glutinous rice because they become stickier and clump.
+- Rice Tips: Cold leftover rice absorbs liquid better than freshly cooked rice.
+Long grain rice creates flakey restaurant-style fried rice.
+Avoid sweet, sushi, or glutinous rice as they become stickier.